shiva650897/computer-vision/README.md

 # computer-vision
-Implementation of Object Detection , segmentation, and instance segmentation using pytorch
+Implementation of Object Detection ,semantic segmentation and instance segmentation using pytorch